Adam Mitchell (Doctor Who): Reception

-In their book Who is the Doctor, Graeme Burk and Robert Smith described Adam in "Dalek" as "somewhat annoying".
+In their book Who is the Doctor?, Graeme Burk and Robert Smith described Adam in "Dalek" as "somewhat annoying".
 Burk referred to him in "The Long Game" as "arrogant and narcissistic", which made Rose appear shallow for insisting he travel with them, but felt that Langley did "a superb job" conveying the character's flaws.
-He stated that it was "a shame" that the backstory of Adam's motivations were cut from the script, as it would have made his character more believable.
+He stated that it was "a shame" that the backstory of Adam's motivation was cut from the script, as it would have made his character more believable.
 The two found a logical flaw in the Doctor's decision to drop Adam off, as it was a possibility that someone could get their hands on the future technology.
 Radio Times reviewer Patrick Mulkern gave a positive overview of Adam, describing the character as "bumptious yet likeable" and his departure as "literary precision".
 He commented that Adam "adds an interesting dynamic, subtly different" from Mickey Smith and Captain Jack Harkness, who also worked with Rose and the Ninth Doctor.
 Instead of threatening the Doctor and Rose's relationship, Adam "serves to strengthen it".
-In 2010 Mark Harrison of Den of Geek listed the character's exit from the TARDIS as the tenth greatest companion farewell scene stating that it was "great to get a glimpse of the Doctor outright booting someone out."
+In 2010, Mark Harrison of Den of Geek listed the character's exit from the TARDIS as the tenth greatest companion farewell scene stating that it was "great to get a glimpse of the Doctor outright booting someone out."
 He felt that the character "struck out in spectacular fashion" by attempting to steal future technology and that his eventual fate was an example of poetic justice.
-Charlie Jane Anders also praised the concept of Adam's story arc positioning his departure as the seventh most depressing exit from a companion in Doctor Who's history.
-She felt that to have "a companion who flunks out" was one of Davies' "cleverest ideas" as executive producer of the series and that Adam's human flaws made him relatable.
+Charlie Jane Anders also praised the concept of Adam's story arc, positioning his departure as the seventh most depressing exit for a companion in Doctor Who's history.
+She felt that to have "a companion who flunks out" was one of Davies's "cleverest ideas" as executive producer of the series and that Adam's human flaws made him relatable.
 In 2010 readers of the Radio Times voted Adam the 45th most popular companion, out of forty-eight viable options.